 As an example of the impact of policy on the LGBTQ community, the Department of Health and Human Services recently proposed changing the language of the antidiscrimination provision of the Affordable Care Act (ACA) to eliminate definitions related to sex and gender identity.

 This change could potentially strip LGBTQ individuals of discrimination protection in federally funded healthcare programs.
 Public health agencies will work to not only preserve such antidiscrimination protections, but also strengthen them and protect LGBTQ individuals who still face refusal of care and mistreatment.

 Under the Trump administration, the Department of Health and Human Services has also proposed broadening religious exemptions in healthcare law.
 This would give insurance companies and healthcare providers far-reaching discretion to refuse care to patients based on their own religious or moral beliefs.
 Today, several states have religious refusal laws in place, which takes a toll on those facing discrimination.

+Boosting the collection and analysis of health data about LGBTQ individuals can lead to improvement in health policies.
 These efforts begin with educating the community about the real-world benefits and potential consequences of current or proposed policies relating to LGBTQ health.
 For instance, before they can enact positive change, lawmakers must fully understand both the human and financial costs to society that result from the LGBTQ community’s compromised access to health care.
-Then, public health professionals must work to show lawmakers and community leaders the benefits of adopting evidence-based solutions, such as public education programs that have had a high success rate in other areas, or medical outreach programs proven to improve the livelihood of LGBTQ individuals.
-These solutions are steps toward more equity in LGBTQ health.

 Discover how earning an Online Master of Public Health from Tulane University can launch a career serving local communities and promoting a healthier life for everyone, including the LGBTQ community.